benknoble/benknoble.github.io/_posts/2025-07-26-racket-lang-no-package.md

 ```

 and the `<initial-import-module>` is best resolved as a reference to an
 installed collection.
-That is, instead of `"mylang/expander.rkt`,
+That is, instead of `"mylang/expander.rkt"`, we should use
-`mylang/expander` is preferred: the former is resolved relative to the PWD of
+`mylang/expander`: the former is resolved relative to the PWD of the module
-the module being expanded!
+being expanded!

 To make this work typically requires an installed package or linked files.
 This
 is not a big hurdle for most Racket hackers, but might be confusing for